OminousVibes/AptInt/README.md

 local aptint = require("AptInt")
 local ext = require("AptInt/Extensions")

-type AptInt = aptint.AptInt & ext.Extensions -- OR: type AptInt = ext.ExtendedApt
+type ExtendedApt = ext.ExtendedApt
 ```

 # Benchmarks
-Note that these were done on an i7-10750H.
-CPU The benchmark script can be found in [/bench/](https://github.com/fosterchild1/AptInt/blob/main/bench/bench.luau).<br/>
+Note that these were done on an i7-10750H CPU.
+The benchmark script can be found in [/bench/](https://github.com/fosterchild1/AptInt/blob/main/bench/bench.luau).<br/>
 The results are updated every time the performance gets improved.
+They are also generally ~1.3x faster if running on the server.

 | Digit count | Addition | Subtraction | Multiplication | Division | Square root |
 | ---  | --- | --- | --- | --- | --- |